-Lexapro 5 mg Film-coated Tablets: Round, white biconvex film-coated tablets marked with "EK" on one side.
+Lexapro 5mg tablets are round, white, film-coated tablets marked with "EK" on one side and plain on the other.

-Lexapro 10 mg Film-coated Tablets: Oval, white film-coated tablets.
-The tablets are scored and marked with "E" and "L" on each side of the score on one side of the tablet.
+Lexapro 10mg tablets are oval, white, scored film-coated tablets marked with "E" and "L" on each side of the score on one side and plain on the other.

-Lexapro 15 mg Film-coated Tablets: Oval, white film-coated tablets.
+Lexapro 15mg tablets are oval, white film-coated tablets.
 The tablets are scored and marked with "E" and "M" on each side of the score on one side of the tablet.

-Lexapro 20 mg Film-coated Tablets: Oval, white film-coated tablets.
-The tablets are scored and marked with "E" and "N" on each side of the score on one side of the tablet.
+Lexapro 20mg tablets are oval, white, scored, film-coated tablets marked with "E" and "N" on each side of the score on one side and plain on the other.